nicholaslws/BSF-projects/SOP/SOP.md

 egg traps are then weighed to determine the weight of eggs on it.
 Nurseries should be set up immediately in case of early hatching.
-Currently, nurseries are made using chicken feed sourced from Lian Wah Hang Quail Poultry Farm.
+Currently, nurseries are made using chicken feed sourced from Lian Wah Hang Quail Poultry Farm / Phira’s cheaper chicken feed contact @ Bukit Batok.
 Generally, \~100g of dry chicken feed is added to 1g of BSF eggs at 60% moisture, rounded to the closest 0.1g of eggs.
 A maximum of 5g of eggs in used in each nursery as the chicken feed layer will get too thick.

 | Mass of eggs (g) | Dry chicken feed (g) | Water (g) | Container size |
 |------------------|----------------------|-----------|----------------|